A Velocity-based Moving Mesh Virtual Element Method: Introduction

+Numerical results demonstrate that optimal orders of convergence are achieved when applying a virtual element discretization on a diverse range of polygonal mesh structures.
 To simplify the presentation, the novel moving mesh VEM is developed for the two-dimensional porous medium equation (PME).
 The PME is a parabolic non-linear diffusion equation \cite{PME}.
 It is an ideal benchmark for a moving mesh method as it provides time-varying solutions with compact support and a moving boundary.
 However, the moving mesh VEM proposed here may be immediately generalised to other free boundary problems.
 Generalisations of the velocity-based method to other PDEs can be found in the literature \cite{MMFEM,MovingReview} and the VEM has already been generalised to the solution of a wide range of PDEs \cite{ellipticVEM,parabolicVEM,hyperVEM}, including flow in porous media \cite{Vacca2018,Zhao2020,Wang2019}.
+Hence we expect our approach to be extendable to a range of problems.
+To hint to the generality of the approach, in the numerical examples section we demonstrate the application of the moving mesh VEM to a fourth-order diffusion problem with a moving boundary.

 In recent years, several works have been published which involve time-dependent and moving polygonal domains.
 These developments include: ALE maps between two meshes using virtual element and discontinuous Galerkin (dG) methods \cite{dGALEmapping}, a cut-based dG scheme for fluid-structure interaction problems \cite{FSIPolyDG}, an ALE scheme on time-dependent reconstructed Voronoi meshes \cite{ALEmovingVoronoi}, adaptive methods using elliptic reconstruction techniques on moving meshes \cite{NonHeirVEM}, polygonal mesh quality measures for an anisotropic MMPDE scheme \cite{MMPDEAnisotropic}, and a VEM for long term simulations of moving landforms \cite{SedimentaryFlowVEM}.
 The benefits of using polygonal discretizations for moving mesh methods include representing moving boundaries and interfaces with a minimal number of degrees of freedom and localized mesh refinement when a change in mesh connectivity is required, such as in contact problems.
-To showcase its potential in this respect, we test the moving mesh VEM for the numerical treatment of both obstacle and self-intersecting moving interface problems.
+To showcase the potential of the moving mesh VEM in this respect, we test the method for the numerical treatment of both obstacle and self-intersecting moving interface problems.